camunda/camunda-docs/docs/components/modeler/web-modeler/camunda-marketplace.md

 Follow our intuitive guides to explore and harness Connectors and process blueprints using the web modeler.
 If you prefer to utilize these resources within the desktop modeler, download them directly from the [Camunda Marketplace](https://marketplace.camunda.com) website.

-Please be aware that your organization may restrict access to marketplace resources.
+If you are a **Web Modeler Self-Managed**, please be aware that your organization may restrict access to marketplace resources.
 If unsure, please contact your organization's owner for clarification.

 ## Browse Marketplace Connectors